Groundnut (Peanut) Oil vs. Canola Oil: Which is Better?

 Why is Peanut Oil Sometimes Called Groundnut Oil?

 Although they are commonly called “peanuts” in most of the world today, the seed of this plant actually grows underground.
-This is why they are also referred to as “groundnuts”, and thus “groundnut oil”.
+This is why they are also referred to as “groundnuts”, and “groundnut oil”.

 What is Canola Oil?